Trail descriptions in and around the San Francisco Bay Area

 This particular version of the loop starts from Pescadero.
 There could be other meaningful options for a starting point, but my intent for picking Pescadero for this was to ensure that the best options for a post-ride meal or other refreshments would be available right there when the loop is completed back in Pescadero.

 San Gregorio is little more than a single intersection with a "general store and post office" on one side and a defunct (and quite picturesque) old gas/service station on the other.
 Still, it's a natural rest stop for people on sightseeing drives or bike rides along Route 84 as well as on Highway 1.
+It's worth pointing out that this general store features live music on weekends and makes for an excellent opportunity to kick back a little and possibly mingle with fellow cyclists, as well as carrying some possibly unexpected merchandise such as clothing and books.

-The initial portion of the Highway 1 segment of this ride (down to Pescadero Beach) repeats a distinct pattern a few times: You climb a couple of hundred feet to the top of a coastal bluff, perhaps catch some ocean views from a road-side vista point, then descend to a small state beach at the mouth of a creek, and then climb the next bluff and repeat.
+The initial portion of the Highway 1 segment of this ride (down to Pescadero Beach) repeats a distinct pattern a few times: You climb a couple of hundred feet to the top of a coastal bluff, perhaps catch some ocean views from a roadside vista point, then descend to a small state beach at the mouth of a creek, and then climb the next bluff and repeat.
 And there's nothing wrong with that.
-The climbs are not grueling and each little beach is a little gem that's worth a brief rest stop, if not a mini picnic.
+The climbs are not grueling and each beach is a little gem that's worth a brief rest stop, if not a mini picnic.

 Following an all-too-short two-mile stretch on Gazos Creek Road, you turn left onto Cloverdale Road.
-Initially this road throws another set of climbs at you—this ride's last.
-For almost half a mile, this stretch of the ride maintains an average grade of 7 or 8 percent and follows it with one last (but very short) steep burst that seems to reach at least 15% grade.
+Initially, this road throws another set of climbs at you—this ride's last.
+For almost half a mile, this stretch of the ride maintains an average grade of 7 or 8 percent and follows it with one last steep (but very short) burst that seems to reach at least 15% grade.
 As you approach Butano State Park, though, the road becomes mostly flat and starts following a small, flat-bottomed valley.
 This segment takes you all the way to Pescadero Road, after which you're back at the beginning of the loop before you know it.

 © Ergin Guney